3XAY/PC-Utilities/README.md

 # PC Utilities

 This is a fully python-based application.
 This is meant to be fully portable, as long as you have a few portable apps in the same folder as this application.
 This can be used to do regular maintenance on Windows 10/11 PCs and benchmark them.
 This software has been tested on Windows 11 and a fresh install of Windows 10.
+The purpose of this app is to allow you to open apps / menus required for maintainance and benchmarking easily. __It's an app-launcher for people who want to maintain their Windows machines easily.__

 ## Required files